Smeshur/modular-views/README.md

   ]
 ```
 All modules extend the `ViewModule` class.
-The `ViewModule`s are invoked in the order they are loaded
+The `ViewModule`s are invoked in the order they are created

 ```python
 class ViewModule(object):